michmattera/newline-alebrije/README.md

 ### Common Features
 - All pages header is composed by:
     1. Logo (Made with canva)
-    2. Name of company (Searched based on alebrije in businessnamegenerator)
+    2. Name of company (Searched based on alebrije in [Businessnamegenerator](https://businessnamegenerator.com/))
     3. Navigation links to other pages (On the right side of the page in the same line of the logo and the name of the company)
     4. The first three pages are composed by a text-image section.
 The image that occupy 2/3 of the width of the page, and a text section that occupy 1/3 of the page.
 The image and text change from right to left from one section to another to give movement to the page.
     5. The first 4 pages has a button rapresented by an arrow that point on the right at the bottom of the page, just before the footer that brings the user to the next page without having to scroll up and find the navigation links to go to the next page.